ChristopherWMartin/ChristopherWMartin/content/post/Introduction-to-the-Web.md

               (map(mouseY, 0, height, height/4, height/2));
 ```

-You should also try changing the magic numbers[^4] in these lines.
+You should also try changing the magic numbers{{<sidenote>}}In general, it isn't a great idea to use plain numbers that aren't assigned variable names in your code because it makes your code more difficult to understand when it's read by others.
+You can learn more about "magic numbers" [here](https://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants).{{</sidenote>}} in these lines.
 For example the number we are adding to the entire result (100 in this case), the number we are dividing `frameCount` by, and the number that we are multiplying the result of the `sin()` function by.
 I only chose these specific numbers because I think it makes the result look interesting but that is totally subjective!
 Making changes to these values will drastically change the animation in a way that might be even more interesting.

 {{< rawhtml >}}
 <video muted playsinline controls poster="/media/change-shape.png" src="/media/change-shape.mp4"></video>